stemmlerjs/khalilstemmler.com/source/about/index.md

 - I'm currently CTO of [Univjobs](https://univjobs.ca)
 - My favourite areas of engineering include AWS + Cloud Networking and Architecture, [robotics](https://www.instagram.com/p/BRmUie3DbSL/?taken-by=stemmlerjs), digital audio processing / music, wi-fi technologies and User Interaction design.
 - I make [music](/music) and have been using software to help me create and mix music for over 10 years.
+- I started and ran a successful lawn care and landscaping business in order to pay for university.
 - Sometimes, I play in [bands](https://debutante-band.bandcamp.com/releases)

 ### Education